distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The proposed settlement rule was:

-- under outcome A, settle the A leg to `settlement_spot` and the B leg to `settlement_spot - endogenous_spread_TWAP`;
+- under outcome A, settle the A leg to `settlement_spot_a` and the B leg to `settlement_spot_a - endogenous_spread_TWAP`;
-- under outcome B, settle the B leg to `settlement_spot` and the A leg to `settlement_spot + endogenous_spread_TWAP`.
+- under outcome B, settle the B leg to `settlement_spot_b` and the A leg to `settlement_spot_b + endogenous_spread_TWAP`.

-These are synthetic contract values, not different settlement prices for Bitcoin.
-The leg matching the realised outcome is anchored to the observed spot price.
+The leg matching the realised outcome is anchored to that outcome's observed spot price.
 Because the other outcome is not observed, the design assigns its leg a synthetic value offset by the spread.
 The two legs therefore cease to be ordinary conditional futures: each has a terminal value under both outcomes.
-For example, with `settlement_spot = \\(100,000` and `endogenous_spread_TWAP = +\\)10,000`, outcome A gives the A and B legs values of `$100,000` and `$90,000`; outcome B gives them values of `$110,000` and `$100,000`.
+For example, suppose Bitcoin settles at `$110,000` if A occurs and at `$100,000` if B occurs, consistent with a `+$10,000` spread.
+Under A, the A leg is anchored to `$110,000` and the B leg is assigned `$100,000`.
+Under B, the B leg is anchored to `$100,000` and the A leg is assigned `$110,000`.
 The A-minus-B position is worth `+$10,000` in either case.

 ## Why the first design is circular